ivanclaudf/neuragrid-smarteyes-delivery/docs/database.md

-# Database Documentation
+# Delivery Service Database Documentation

 This document provides details about the database structure, setup, and usage in the Delivery Service.

+---

 ## Database Schema

-The service uses PostgreSQL for data storage.
+The service uses **PostgreSQL** for data storage.

 ### Core Tables